-- When the War Pensions Act was replaced by the Veterans' Support Act in 2014 (VSA14), section 17 of the new legislation contained the presumption that a person who is medically assessed by the NZDF as physically and mentally fit for service in the armed forces is presumed to be fit for service, and that injuries, illnesses or death occurring on qualifying operational service would be deemed to be service-related. - Claims for entitlements are to be decided on the basis of benevolence built into the Act. - Statements of Principles (SOPs) were introduced.
-These establish the causal link between a condition and service based on medical scientific evidence and benevolent thresholds.
-For qualifying operational service the more benevolent Reasonable Hypothesis SOP is to be applied, while for routine service the Balance of Probabilities SOP is to be applied. - The 160% pension was introduced in 2008 for all veterans who are terminal (with less than 12 months to live) as a result of a condition that is accepted as attributable to or aggravated by service.
-The VSA14 introduced the option to apply for a Terminal Lump Sum or the Terminal Rate of the Disablement Pension. - Veterans' associations were consulted during the review of the War Pensions Act both by the Law Commission and VA; and had opportunities to contribute. - Under the VSA14, the Surviving Spouse or Partner Pension was retained for Scheme One veterans' spouses/partners.
+MGUS As of 30 June 2023, 42 payments have been approved to spouses or partners of deceased veterans: From December 2021, VA has had an arrangement in place to monitor for any reports of the US Academy of Sciences that could lead to further conditions being added to Schedule 1 of the MOU, thus creating eligibility for an ex gratia payment.
+In August 2022, the three parties to the MOU met to discuss developing a process to facilitate the addition of new conditions to Schedule 1, should any new conditions be added in the future to the US Academy of Sciences list of conditions for which there is sufficient evidence of association with Agent Orange.
+The recommended process was approved by Cabinet in November 2022.
+War Disablement Pension (WDP) (MoU, clause 7) Eligibility criteria would be reviewed to ensure "reverse onus of proof" is applied uniformly.
+Completed When the War Pensions Act was replaced by the Veterans' Support Act in 2014 (VSA14), section 17 of the new legislation contained the presumption that a person who is medically assessed by the NZDF as physically and mentally fit for service in the armed forces is presumed to be fit for service, and that injuries, illnesses or death Veterans diagnosed with a terminal illness resulting from service would occurring on qualifying operational service would be deemed to be service-related. receive 160 percent War Disablement Pension Claims for entitlements are to be decided on the basis of benevolence built into the Act.
+There would be a substantive review of Statements of Principles (SOPs) were the War Pensions Act 1954, with regular updates to veterans' associations, and introduced.
+These establish the causal link opportunities for them to contribute at between a condition and service based on policy and select committee stages. medical scientific evidence and benevolent thresholds.
+For qualifying operational The eligibility criteria for Surviving Spouse and Partner Pensions would be service the more benevolent Reasonable Hypothesis SOP is to be applied, while for reviewed as part of the above. routine service the Balance of Probabilities SOP is to be applied.
+The 160% pension was introduced in 2008 for all veterans who are terminal (with less than 12 months to live) as a result of a condition that is accepted as attributable to or aggravated by service.
+The VSA14 introduced the option to apply for a Terminal Lump Sum or the Terminal Rate of the Disablement Pension.
+Veterans' associations were consulted during the review of the War Pensions Act both by the Law Commission and VA; and had opportunities to contribute. • Under the VSA14, the Surviving Spouse or Partner Pension was retained for Scheme One veterans' spouses/partners. • The parents' allowance was removed, but Children's Pension and Dependant's Pension remained under the VSA14.
+Expert Panel Ongoing commitment

-Expert Panel (MoU, clause 8)
+(MoU, clause 8)

-- A Panel would be established which would: - (a) assess the appropriate rates of pensions, and any consequential entitlements for Vietnam veterans suffering from a prescribed condition and for Vietnam veterans suffering from a condition listed on the United States Institute of Medicine "limited or suggestive evidence list" at Appendix 3 of the MoU. - (b) focus on creating uniform standards and criteria to ensure that all veterans with equal degrees of disability are treated fairly and consistently. - Any changes to War Disablement Pension rates for specific conditions a rising from the Panel's recommendations would be back-dated to the date of diagnosis and/or other appropriate milestones identified by the Panel.
+- A Panel would be established which would: - (a) assess the appropriate rates of pensions, and any consequential entitlements for Vietnam veterans suffering from a prescribed condition and for Vietnam veterans suffering from a condition listed on the United States Institute of Medicine "limited or suggestive evidence list" at Appendix 3 of the MoU. - (b) focus on creating uniform standards and criteria to ensure that all veterans with equal degrees of disability are treated fairly and consistently. - Any changes to War Disablement Pension rates for specific conditions arising from the Panel's recommendations would be back-dated to the date of diagnosis and/or other appropriate milestones identified by the Panel.